the-redback/mongodb-k8s/README.md

  ]});
 ```

-Keep checking the status of the replica set, with the following command, until you see that the replica set is fully initialised and a primary and two secondaries are present:
+Keep checking the status of the replica set, with the following command, until the replica set is fully initialised and a primary and two secondaries are present:

 ```console
 > rs.status();